 LanSchool Air may require that your IT staff allow additional websites through your network's firewall, proxy, or content filter in order for Screen Share to work properly.
 Please share the following information with them:

-The Class Toolbar is present on class screens.
+Overview The Class Toolbar is present on class screens.
 If a class has been entered but not started, the Class Toolbar shows a green START CLASS button.
-Active-class only functions (Push Website Blank Screen, and Limit Web) are disabled.
-Refer to the table ...
+Active-class only functions, Push Website Blank Screen, Limit Web, Snapshot, and Share Instructor ...

 LanSchool Air - Frequently Asked Questions (FAQ) Managing Classes What if a teacher forgets to end a class?
 Will the class session time out?
 A class session will end when the teacher selects "Exit Class" or signs out of LanSchool Air.
 After two hours ...

 Overview Classes can be created manually, or they can be imported.
 If you plan to import classes, the method to use depends on method the LanSchool Air site administrator selected.
 For more information, see: Syncing and Unsyncing Classes from Google ...

 Overview Device carts are class rosters, created by an admin, that contain a group of devices.
 These devices are typically Windows or Mac devices that belong to a physical cart or physical classroom like a computer lab.
 Any LanSchool Air Site Admin ...

 Overview Switching to Group View allows instructors to position student screens in a way aligns with how they manage the classroom.
 For example, an instructor might group students together that need to managed more closely.
 Another group might ...

 Overview If a student device is appearing as offline, check the status of LanSchool Air client installed on the student's device to make sure it's provisioned and connected.
 To see the current status of the student client, open the LanSchool Air chat ...